mmiikeke/calligraphy-transform/README.md

-# calligraphy-resize
+# calligraphy-transform
-Resize calligraphy wrote by TM robot
+Resize and translate calligraphy data on TM robot